Middle East: Are people losing their religion? | DW | 04.02.2021

 However, in Lebanon, it is almost impossible to not be officially linked to religion, as the civil registry includes the sectarian identity of every Lebanese citizen.
 Among the 18 options, "non-religious" is not listed.

-The survey included 50,000 interviews in Iran, with an astonishing 47% reported to have gone from religious to non-religious
+The survey included 40,000 literate interviewees above 19 years in Iran, with an astonishing 47% reported to have gone from religious to non-religious

 Tehran's Hasan Abad, the only neighborhood in the region that brings together followers of four religions